DAB-Co/jam-sqlite/README.md

       > - MAJOR version when you make incompatible API changes,
       > - MINOR version when you add functionality in a backwards compatible manner, and
       > - PATCH version when you make backwards compatible bug fixes.
-      >
-      > Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

 - Once you are done with changes you need to use ```npm publish``` in order to be able to install it via ```npm install```.
 This will upload the package to the github registry.
 If this doesn't work, try